Civic + Government

 Even the Russell-Knox Office Building located on US Marine Corps Base Quantico and deemed one of the most cutting-edge military investigative facilities in the United States faced a paradox: consolidation with independence.
 Russell-Knox serves five agencies—Defense Intelligence Agency, Defense Security Service, Naval Criminal Investigative Services, Air Force Office of Special Investigations, and Army Criminal Investigation Command—in one USGBC LEED Gold-rated facility that also celebrates the independent identity of each agency and accommodates for their unique safety and security protocol.

-Learn more about our civic+courts capabilities, contact:
+Learn more about our civic and government capabilities, contact:

 Brian H. Chaffee FAIA, LEED AP BD+C